bootique-examples/bootique-logback-demo/README.md

 -w - run only WarnCommand.
 You will see logs under the WARN level such as: iwarn and error
 ```

-After lounch you can see logs in terminal or igit initn logfile: target/logback/demo.log
+After launch you can see logs in terminal or find them in a logfile `target/logback/demo.log`